eclipse-sumo/sumo/docs/web/docs/NETEDIT.md

 2.  in *inspect-mode*, click on one of the selected junctions and set the type attribute to *right_on_red*

+## Creating joined traffic lights

+1. make sure all junctions that shall be jointly controlled are of type *traffic_light*
+2. (optionally) select all of the above junctions
+3. use inspect mode to set the same value for the 'tl' attribute of all junctions that shall be jointly controlled (if the junctions are selected, you can set the 'tl' value for all of them at the same time, otherwise you must set the value individually)

 ## Adapting Visualization Settings to help editing complicated intersections

 Editing complex intersection clusters with many short edges can be difficult with the default visualisation settings.
 The following settings may help

 - Junction settings
   - lower value for *exaggerate by* (junction shapes drawn with reduced size)
   - deactivate *draw junction shapes* (alternatively to reduced size, do not draw junction shapes at all)
   - color *by selection*
 - Streets
   - lower value for *exaggerate by* (draw thin edges)
   - deactivate *show right of way rules* (to avoid hiding short edges)
   - color *by selection*

 When setting coloring to *by selection* it may also help to modify transparency for selected or unselected edges.